jdowner212/Ambigrams_DDGAN/README.md

 ### Drawing ambigrams with neural networks

-The example above is simple, but as words lengthen, ambigrams can be harder to produce by hand.
-Can we get a neural network to do the work for us?
+The example above is simple, but as ambigrams lengthen, they get harder to produce by hand.
+Can a neural network do the work for us?

 #### Generative Adversarial Networks (GANs)